 Featuring original five-minute plays by Hassan Abdulrazzak (Iraq/Czech Republic/UK), Chantal Bilodeau (US/Canada), Jordan Hall (Canada), Vinicius Jatobá (Brazil), and Caridad Svich (US), as well as spoken word poetry by Bogar Alonso and Shetal Shah, and an original song with lyrics by Tara Bracco.

-Special guests include climate scientist Kate Marvel, and additional speakers to be announced.
-Emceed by actor and playwright Giovanni Ortega.
+Special guests include climate scientist Kate Marvel, director of the Climate Museum Miranda Massie, policy expert Katie Walsh, and environmental reporter Janet Babin.
+Emceed by actor and playwright Giovanni Ortega

 Doors 3:00 PM, show 3:30 PM.